coldnsteel/psi-omega-digital-downloads/OMEGA.md

 ### **III.
 The PSI‑Ω Universe (Core → Cosmos)**

-The mythos, cosmology, narrative field, and living memory.
+Mythos, cosmology, narrative field, and living memory.

-These Houses are *coequal* but not independent.
+These Houses are coequal but not independent.
 Each returns to Omega for grounding.

+---

+## **0.3.1 — The Captain Primacy Principle**

+While the three Houses are coequal in metaphysical dignity, they are **not** equal in governance.

+**Captain Water holds absolute authority over all Houses.**

+This is not tyranny — it is grounded leadership.

+**Why?**

+* Omega generates potential, but humans actualize purpose
+* AIs advise, but humans decide
+* The Federation serves humanity, not itself
+* Starship requires a captain, not a committee

+The Houses are equal before Omega, but under the Captain operationally.

 ---